Ofir-T/ArduinoMacroKeyboard/ArduinoMacroKeyboard/Readme.md

 # Arduino:
 - longrepeatedhold also triggers held (at least one time)
-- seems like seial communications is constantly on when emulating hid.
+- Seems like seial communications is constantly on when emulating hid.
-- changing encoder bindings is only supported for single-click right now. may be improved in the future.
+- Changing encoder bindings is only supported for single-click right now.
+May be improved in the future.
-- orientation doesn't check for square key grid (nXn). so it might act weird for non square layouts.
+- orientation doesn't check for square key grid (nXn). so it might act weird for non square layouts. (maybe just make a reorientation function that re-slices the lists)

 # App:
-- The app will recognize your device only if you plug it in BEFORE starting the app.

 ## Notes
 - separate main.cpp into a header and source?